Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Introduction

-We incorporate adaptivity into the confidence bounds of BCMs, but one can instead incorporate adaptivity in the network structures of BCMs \cite{kozma_consensus_2008,kozma_consensus_2008-1,del_vicario_modeling_2017,kan_adaptive_2022}.
-(See \cite{adaptivity2023} for a discussion of various notions of adaptivity in dynamical systems.)
-Kozma and Barrat \cite{kozma_consensus_2008,kozma_consensus_2008-1} modified the DW model to allow rewiring of ``discordant'' edges, which occur between agents whose opinions differ from each other by more than the confidence bound.
-In their model, rewired edges connect to new agents uniformly at random.
-Recently, Kan et al.~\cite{kan_adaptive_2022} generalized this model by including both a confidence bound and an opinion-tolerance threshold, with discordant edges occurring between agents whose opinions differ by more than than that threshold, and incorporating opinion homophily into the rewiring probabilities.
+In our paper, we incorporate adaptivity into the confidence bounds of BCMs, but one can instead incorporate adaptivity in the network structures of BCMs \cite{kozma_consensus_2008,kozma_consensus_2008-1,del_vicario_modeling_2017,kan_adaptive_2022}.\footnote{See the reviews \cite{adaptivity2023,berner2023} for discussions of various notions of adaptivity in dynamical systems.} Kozma and Barrat \cite{kozma_consensus_2008,kozma_consensus_2008-1} modified the DW model to allow rewiring of ``discordant'' edges, which occur between nodes whose opinions differ from each other by more than the confidence bound.
+In their model, rewired edges connect to new nodes uniformly at random.
+Recently, Kan et al.~\cite{kan_adaptive_2022} generalized this model by including both a confidence bound and an opinion-tolerance threshold, with discordant edges occurring between nodes whose opinions differ by more than that threshold.
+They incorporated opinion homophily into the rewiring probabilities, so nodes are more likely to rewire to nodes with more similar opinions.
 They observed in numerical simulations that it is often harder to achieve consensus in their adaptive DW model than in an associated baseline DW model.

-There has been much theoretical development of models of opinion dynamics, but it is also important to empirically validate these models \cite{vazquez2022, galesic2021}.
-Some researchers have used questionnaries \cite{chacoma2015,vandeKerckhove2016,takacs2016} or data from social-media platforms \cite{kozitsin2022_real_data, kozitsin2023_micro_level} to examine how opinions change in controlled experimental settings.
-Another approach is to develop models of opinion dynamics that infer model parameters \cite{chu2022c, kozitsin_linking_2022} or opinion trajectories \cite{monti2020} from empirical data.
-There are many challenges to developing and validating models of opinion dynamics that represent real-world situations \cite{mas2019, bak2021}, but mechanistic modeling is valuable, as it (1) forces researchers to clearly define relationships and assumptions during model development and (2) provides a framework to explore complex social phenomena \cite{vazquez2022, holme2015}.
+There has been much theoretical development of models of opinion dynamics, and it is important to empirically validate these models \cite{vazquez2022, galesic2021}.
+Some researchers have used questionnaires \cite{chacoma2015,vandeKerckhove2016,takacs2016} or data from social-media platforms \cite{kozitsin2022_real_data, kozitsin2023_micro_level} to examine how opinions change in controlled experimental settings.
+Another approach is to develop models of opinion dynamics that infer model parameters \cite{chu2022, kozitsin_linking_2022} or opinion trajectories \cite{monti2020} from empirical data.
+There are many challenges to developing and validating models of opinion dynamics that represent real-world situations \cite{mas2019, bak2021}, but mechanistic modeling is valuable, as it (1) forces researchers to clearly specify relationships and assumptions during model development and (2) provides a framework to explore complex social phenomena \cite{vazquez2022, holme2015}.